-Mrs Pouros, Assistant Headteacher, will be responsible in conjunction with parents/carers, for drawing up, implementing, monitoring and keeping under review the individual healthcare plan for each pupil and making sure relevant staff are aware of these plans.
-The Office Manager will be responsible for briefing supply teachers regarding Medical Health Care Plans.
+The School Office team will be responsible in conjunction with parents/carers, for drawing up, implementing, communicating, monitoring and keeping under review the individual healthcare plan for each pupil and making sure relevant staff are aware of these plans.
+The Office Manager will be responsible for briefing supply teachers regarding Medical Health Care Plans, preparing risk assessments for school visits and other school activities outside of the normal timetable.
+Reviews of medical care plans will take place with a member of the School Office team and Mrs. Pouros the school SENCO.